danielperna84/custom_homematic/README.md

 ### Authentication

 This integration always passes credentials to the HomeMatic hub when connecting.
-For CCU and decendants (RaspberryMatic, debmatic) it is recommended to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
+For CCU and descendants (RaspberryMatic, debmatic) it is recommended to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
 JsonRPC communication ia always authenticated.

 The account used for communication is required to have admin privileges on your HomeMatic hub.
 It is imporant to note though, that special characters within your credentials may break the possibility to authenticate.